refik/putio-desktop/README.md

 # Putio Desktop Client

 This program periodically checks a folder in your put.io account.
 It creates the same folder, file structure in your computer.
-Download are done with multiple connections and this makes it fast.
+Downloads are done with multiple connections and this makes it fast.

 ## How to use